 33. Can you produce more than one species of poultry in the same barn (e.g., a flock of chickens followed by a flock of turkeys)?

 Farmers that raise more than one type of poultry in the same barn must completely clean out the barn prior to placing turkeys.

-34. For which tasks do I need to write Standard Operating Procedures (SOPs)?
+34. For which tasks do I need to write procedures?